Salt Lake City Office

 Are flushable wipes bad for plumbing?
 While companies will insist that their cleaning wipes actually are flushable, experts worldwide are still unhappy.
 Even though in some cases, they may be right on some level.
 Environmental and regulatory agencies point to demonstrated cases over the years of disposable wipes being found as the culprit in sewer failures, and enough lawsuits have arisen that it’s hard to deny the damage they can cause.
 In an ideal environment, flushable wipes may not be a threat.
 Unfortunately, plumbing is rarely that tidy.
 Aging pipes and infrastructure, as well as the presence of other almost-flushable materials, allows them to grow into a serious issue.
 When a blockage does occur, the costs of cleaning, repair, and further maintenance can be considerable.
 Overall, it’s wise to skip the “flushable” wipes and stick to toilet paper.

 Even if you’re smart about what goes down the drain, mistakes still happen.
 Even if it works a thousand times, it’s only the one time it fails that you’ll remember.
 Sometimes, you get warning signs.
 Other times, a plumbing system that seems functional can suddenly fail from any number of factors.
-This is why businesses like Whipple Service Champions are available 24 hours a day.
+This is why businesses like Whipple Service Champions are available for emergency service.
 From wet wipe-induced blockages to busted pipes flooding the basement.
 When an emergency strikes, contact Whipple Service Champions to save the day.